Looking to add some Pittsburgh to your Pinterest? Here are a few accounts based in the ‘Burg to follow.

 Pittsburgh Dad: Almost everyone has seen at least one episode of this popular YouTube series, but if not you can go to Dad’s Pinterest page where he has a board with links to his videos.

-boring PITTSBURGH: This account offers a variety of unique Pins, especially on their “Pittsburgh with an H” board.
+boring PITTSBURGH: This account offers a variety of unique Pins, especially on their “Pittsburgh with an… Read the rest

 Because Pittsburghers need their own special app.
 Meet Uncle Gordy.

 This video is brought to you by the same guys who created Move Ya Jagoff, and they really like Pittsburgh.
-To our knowledge the Uncle Gordy App is not yet available in the iTunes store – but we hope to see something soon.
+To our knowledge the Uncle Gordy App is not yet available in the iTunes store – but we hope to see something soon.… Read the rest

 This is a new youtube series that highlights your average Pittsburgh Dad.
 The Pittsburgh Dad series was created by Chris Preksta and Curt Wootton.
 Chris Preksta is the guy behind the TV series Mercurcy Men who happens to be from Munhall.
 Curt Wooton is an actor who appears in Mercury Men and happens to be from Hempfield.